BarelyMiSSeD/minqlx-plugins/README.md

 It does not protect if people are putting the tag in their steam name.
 You can ban them if they won't stop.

+The protected tags can be stored as you want them to appear when you are listing the protected tags, so store them with colors and case settings of your choice.
+If the TagColors and LetterCase CVARs are not enabled (set to "0" as is the default), then the colors and case you stored with the tag and that the player is trying to add are ignored and just the lettering and punctuation is compared.
+(SO: <b>^2Tag</b> would equal <b>^3tAG</b> or <b>tag</b> or <b>^5tag</b> etc...).
+Coloring and Letter Case can be enforced individually if only one of the CVARs is turned on.
+<b>NOTE:</b> Remember that turning on the Color and Lettering CVARs will make tag enforcement color and/or lettering specific.

 <br><br>
 Commands available with clanmembers.py listed with the default settings